Let the bombs explode

 - Lighter and Softer: Compared to their first two albums, DEATH MAGIC is both more easily understood lyrically (by bringing Jake's vocals into the forefront) and takes a more melodic approach (most notably on the damn-near-synthpop tracks "LIFE" and "L.A.
 LOOKS").

 - Mohs Scale of Rock and Metal Hardness: They hover around a hard 6 through solid 7, with occasional bouts into level 8 - mostly in SLAVES OF FEAR.
+Their softest song is "LIFE", which tops out at a 5, while their hardest, "FULL OF HEALTH" (their collaboration with Full of Hell), tops out at a 9.

 - New Sound Album: While it doesn't completely stray from the template set by the first two albums, DEATH MAGIC still qualifies as one of these through its flirtation with synthpop and the overall level of polish compared to its predecessors.
 SLAVES OF FEAR continues the trend, featuring a sound that's closer to full-blown Industrial Metal than noise rock.